auserafim/auserafim/README.md

 Working Areas:

-Development of real-world applications for data visualization.
+- Development of real-world applications for data visualization.
-Data analysis of financial data.
+- Data analysis for behavioral prediction.

 🌐 Always open to collaborations and new ideas!
 <!--